 As the common name Pride of Madeira implies, this species comes from and is endemic to the island of Madeira, where it grows on rocky cliffs and terraces between 2,500 and 4,600 feet in the Central Mountain Massif.
 The genus name is from an ancient Greek word for the plant.
 It is derived from 'echion' with the root word 'echis' meaning "viper" but the reason for this has several interpretations.
 Included among these are the shape of the seed resembling that of a viper's head and from the age-old belief that Echium vulgare, a plant called Viper's Bugloss, was a remedy for the adder's bite.
 For more information on the species see our listing for called Echium candicans.

 Echium 'Star of Madeira' is a cutting grown selection that was made by Lance Reiners, the Paintbox Plantsman in Albion, CA. We purchased our first 4-inch pot of this wonderful plant at the 2003 San Francisco Garden Show for $100 from vendor Lawrence Lee and it has been an extremely popular plant ever since.
 It occasionally sports off plants with different variegation.
-One particularly interesting form we have named 'Starburst'.
+One particularly interesting form with lime green and gray green foliage we named 'Starburst'.